Vanessa Morley

 Rachel holds a Bachelor of Laws (Hons) Degree from the University of Sydney and a Graduate Diploma of Applied Finance and Investment from the Financial Services Institute of Australasia.
 She is a fellow of the Financial Services Institute of Australasia, and a member of the Australian Institute of Company Directors.

-He is currently a Director of Free TV Australia, Chair of the Illawarra Community Foundation, and Chair of NRL team St George Illawarra Dragons.
+Mr Lancaster is currently a Director of Free TV Australia, Chair of the Illawarra Community Foundation and Chair of St George Illawarra Dragons.

 Prior to the merger of Nine and Fairfax, Mr Falloon was chairman of the Fairfax Board before taking up the role of deputy chairman of Nine in December 2018.
 He is also chairman of Domain Holdings Australia.
 Mr Falloon has had 30 years’ experience in the media industry, 19 years working for the Packer-owned media interests from 1982 until 2001.